nbuonin/buonincontri.org/projects.md

 statistic theorems, built for graduate students in the School of International and Public Affairs.
 Because the users are not math or science majors, a key objective of this project was to build an engaging experience, and yet not gloss over important details of the theorems.
+My favorite of the bunch are the spinning graphs of the [Linear Regression Model](https://stats-interactives.ctl.columbia.edu/linear-regression-model).

 ### Eureka
 {% include image.html filename="eureka.png" caption="A photo of a Bach cello suite provided the perfect cover image for Eureka's homepage" %}